An interviewer holds a clipboard, while the interview has their hands clasped on the table over a notepad

 3. Showcase your investments in tech

-Integrate your technological advancements into your employee value proposition, and lay out clear pathways for new starters whose roles may cross over with innovative technologies like AI to engage with the tech, and advance their skills base.
+Integrate your technological advancements into your employee value proposition, and lay out clear pathways for new starters whose roles may cross over with innovative technologies like AI to engage with the tech and advance their skills base.

-While this is less relevant for executive positions directly, executives and senior hires who see that organisations are not only purchasing technology, but investing in their people to advance their organisation, are more likely to be persuaded to come onboard.
+While this is less relevant for executive positions directly, executives and senior hires who see that organisations are not only purchasing technology but investing in their people to advance their organisation, are more likely to be persuaded to come on board.

 Get started with Search by SRG

-Search by SRG provide data-driven recruitment solutions for executive, technical and specialist hires across the wider STEM industries.
+Search by SRG provide data-driven recruitment solutions for executive, technical, and specialist hires across the wider STEM industries.

 We harness data-driven insights to ensure that the right hire is not only made, but retained.